 We love a basic biscuit recipe in this house, my kids just like my husband are biscuit obsessed!
 So it’s always good to find biscuit recipes that are simple to make and thus avoid me buying biscuits from the supermarket which are invariably wrapped in plastic. these biscuits are for treat time and mine love them after school or nursery with a glass of milk.
-This jam thumbprint cookies recipe is also good for having keen little bakers who love to help you.
+This recipe for jam thumbprint cookies is also good for having keen little bakers who love to help you.
 I have made these with my daughter and at 3 even she can roll a mean biscuit dough ball!

 I have adapted this recipe to incorporate a Valentine’s Day theme.
 You can make these cookies anytime of year especially at Christmas.
 All you would need to do is just the one thumb or finger print in the raw cookie dough.
 Now as you can see from the photos in this recipe.
 I do two thumbprints to make the heart shape.